OluwadareLab/HiC-SuperNet/README.md

 Note: To proceed with training, ensure that both training and validation files are present in $root_dir/data.
 Adjust the -s option to produce validation and additional required datasets.
 ### Congratulations!
 Your datasets are now ready.
+# Note:
+For training, you must have both training and validation files present in $root_dir/data.
+Change the option -s to generate the validation and other datasets needed